What is the Wildlife Act 1975?

 2. Stakeholder and community consultation

-The Panel will engage extensively by:
+The Panel is also engaging extensively by:

 - seeking advice and input from the general community, Traditional Owners and Aboriginal Victorians, key interest groups, government bodies and relevant experts